 The Bronfman Fellowship is a rare space where nuance, complexity, and disagreement are an essential part of the conversation.
 Fellows are encouraged to delve into paradoxical realities and to develop the capacity to hold potentially conflicting ideas in their heads simultaneously.

-Everyone participating in the Fellowship, including our staff, experience moments of comfort and moments of productive discomfort.
-This delicate balance is essential to ensuring that everyone feels welcome to share their voice, perspective and questions – and, simultaneously, vulnerable enough to undertake the challenging work of evolving one’s worldview, which can lead to the identification of not-yet-imagined solutions to complex challenges.
+Everyone participating in the Fellowship, including our staff, experience moments of intellectual comfort and moments of productive intellectual challenge.
+This delicate balance is essential to ensuring that everyone feels welcome to share their voice, perspective and questions – and, simultaneously, be able to undertake the difficult work of evolving one’s worldview, which can lead to the identification of not-yet-imagined solutions to complex problems.